Jesus and the Gospels

 In this course we look to Jesus as the revelation of the Father and discover the relationship he brings us into through the Spirit.
 We consider Jesus' life, death, resurrection and ascension.
 The course encourages reflective consideration of both the method and message of his teachings contained in the four Gospels.
 With attention to good principles of Bible study and exegesis, we discover Jesus more deeply and personally as "the way, the truth and the life", the One who came in human form to not only show us the Father, but to unite us with the Triune God.

 Christian Ministry is founded on the life and teachings of Jesus Christ.
 This subject provides students with an introduction to, and examination of, the person, teachings and work of Jesus.

 Material is drawn from the four Gospels (Matthew, Mark, Luke and John).
 Students will be expected to display the competencies required to exegete these New Testament books.
-Students will be expected to exhibit an understanding and application of the teachings of Jesus Christ contained therein, as well as an understanding of the meaning of Christ’s life, death, and resurrection.
+Students will be expected to exhibit an understanding and application of the teachings of Jesus Christ contained therein, based on an understanding of the meaning of Christ’s life, death, and resurrection – in answer to the central question, “Who is Jesus?”.
 This class will enable students to address the following elements of exegetical competency: